Manila's 5th congressional district

 Manila's 5th congressional district is one of the six congressional districts of the Philippines in the city of Manila.
 It has been represented in the House of Representatives of the Philippines since 1987.
 The district consists of barangays 649 to 828 in the south Manila districts of Ermita, Intramuros, Malate, Port Area, San Andres and south Paco.
-It is currently represented in the 20th Congress by William Irwin C. Tieng of Asenso Manileño and Lakas–CMD.
+It is currently represented in the 20th Congress by William Irwin C. Tieng of Asenso Manileño and National Unity Party.

 This district also includes the Manila City Hall and Manila South Cemetery, an exclave of Manila surrounded by Makati, within its borders.